 Most of the Town's existing playgrounds are composed of a typical post and deck system which does not challenge older youth and does not contribute to park identity.
 Playgrounds require periodic replacement and have a life cycle of about 12 -15 years, as they age as and as new safety requirements are put in place.
-The playgrounds listed below should be replaced within the next 12 years.
-As the Town replaces these playgrounds, the elements should be diversified to include swings, net climbers, spinners, and other more varied manufactured play equipment.
-Nature play and other types of play experiences should also be incorporated.
+The following playgrounds should be replaced within the next 12 years.
+As the City replaces these playgrounds, the elements should be diversified to include swings, net climbers, spinners, and other more varied manufactured play equipment.
+Nature play and other types of play experiences should also be incorporated

-- · Paul Park
+- Paul Park

 - Barnes Memorial Park

-- Churchill Park
+- Churchhill Park

 - Condon Park

 Continue to work on partnering with schools to utilize the properties as surrogate parks in off hours of school day.
-Use parks expertise to help schools replace playgrounds and include ADA-accessible surfacing.
+Use parks expertise to help schools replace playgrounds.